Charly-62/QtChessApp/README.md

    ./Schach-*.AppImage
    ```

+### **Note on Third-Party Antivirus Protection**

+Some third-party antivirus programs (such as ESET) may flag or block `schach.exe` due to it being an unsigned executable.
+If you encounter issues running the application, you may need to temporarily disable protection or add `schach.exe` to ESET's exclusions.
+Windows Defender is not a problem, just some external protection programs.

+If you still have concerns about the safety of the executable, you can:

+- **Verify the Build Process:** The executable is generated using a public GitHub Actions workflow, which you can review in the [Actions tab](https://github.com/Charly-62/QtChessApp/actions) of this repository.
+This workflow runs the build process openly and securely.

+- **Build the Program Yourself:** You can follow the steps in the next section to build the application from source using Qt.
+This ensures you have full control over the build process and can verify its integrity.

 ## Build and run from Source (Alternatively)

 To build and run the project from source, ensure you have Qt5 (or higher) installed.